snowdriftcoop/snowdrift/GUIDE.md

 Learning Haskell
 ----------------

-Because everything is integrated, some familiarity with the Haskell syntax is helpful even if you stay mostly with front-end development.
+Because everything is integrated, some familiarity with Haskell syntax is helpful even if you stay mostly with front-end development.
-We also encourage anyone interested to go deeper and learn how powerful and enjoyable programming in Haskell can be.
+At any rate, Haskell is a powerful and enjoyable programming language worth learning for anyone interested in programming.

+To learn Haskell, we recommend these FLO resources:

-* To learn Haskell, check out the [Haskell Wikibook](https://en.wikibooks.org/wiki/Haskell), which is a great introduction and includes links to many additional resources.
+* The [Haskell Wikibook](https://en.wikibooks.org/wiki/Haskell) offers a superb introductory overview and includes links to many additional resources.
-* Stack Overflow user postings are FLO (CC-BY-SA), see the tags for [yesod](http://stackoverflow.com/questions/tagged/yesod) and [haskell](http://stackoverflow.com/questions/tagged/yesod)
+* At Stack Overflow, see the tags for [yesod](http://stackoverflow.com/questions/tagged/yesod) and [haskell](http://stackoverflow.com/questions/tagged/yesod)
-* Alongside #snowdrift on freenode.net, the #yesod and #haskell channels are also active and helpful
+* Alongside #snowdrift on freenode.net, check out the channels #yesod #haskell and #haskell-beginners
-* A useful tool is "cabal repl" — a command that loads [ghci](https://en.wikibooks.org/wiki/Haskell/Using_GHCi_effectively) in a mode connected to the project.
+* A useful tool in development is "cabal repl" — a command that loads [ghci](https://en.wikibooks.org/wiki/Haskell/Using_GHCi_effectively) in a mode connected to the project.
 Using that, you can easily import files from the code and explore the functions.
 * To help write clean Haskell code and learn conventions, run hlint on your files to get suggestions for possible improvements.
     * Given a working Haskell installation, add hlint with the command "cabal install hlint"